Kong/terraform-provider-kong-gateway/docs/resources/plugin_mtls_auth.md

 - `allow_partial_chain` (Boolean) Allow certificate verification with only an intermediate certificate.
 When this is enabled, you don't need to upload the full chain to Kong Certificates.
 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request fails with an authentication failure `4xx`.
 Note that this value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
 - `authenticated_group_by` (String) Certificate property to use as the authenticated group.
 Valid values are `CN` (Common Name) or `DN` (Distinguished Name).
 Once `skip_consumer_lookup` is applied, any client with a valid certificate can access the Service/API.
 To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create allowed or denied groups of users. must be one of ["CN", "DN"]
 - `ca_certificates` (List of String) List of CA Certificates strings to use as Certificate Authorities (CA) when validating a client certificate.
 At least one is required but you can specify as many as needed.
 The value of this array is comprised of primary keys (`id`).
+Not Null
 - `cache_ttl` (Number) Cache expiry time in seconds.
 - `cert_cache_ttl` (Number) The length of time in seconds between refreshes of the revocation check status cache.
 - `consumer_by` (List of String) Whether to match the subject name of the client-supplied certificate against consumer's `username` and/or `custom_id` attribute.
 If set to `[]` (the empty array), then auto-matching is disabled.